Stono/kube-gocd/README.md

 # GoCD on Kubernetes (GKE) with Docker (in docker)
+An evolution of my journey of GoCD on Kubernetes, for building and deploying container based services.

 ## History
+[ci-in-a-box](https://github.com/Stono/ci-in-a-box) was the first iteration of a "click, deploy and off you go" solution to GoCD on kubernetes.
+However, through using it for the past year there were some learnings, and some aspects I wanted to change.
+Along with the massive change to GoCDs base images with go 17.3.0, I decided to start afresh.

+### The Problems
-[Previously](https://github.com/Stono/ci-in-a-box), I had been running GoCD agents in docker containers, and then volume mounting the docker socket from the host, so that the agents could build and deploy docker containers.
+I had been running GoCD agents in docker containers, and then volume mounting the docker socket from the host, so that the agents could build and deploy docker containers.

 This had multiple problems: